Granite Countertops To Perfectly Balance Dark Kitchen Cabinets

 When you’ve chosen dark cabinetry, you’ll want to maximize the light from all sources, especially natural light, but also try adding lots of under-cabinet lighting.
 Granite countertops give you a big advantage here – the natural reflective ability of the polished surface, such as glossy Alaska White Granite, makes the kitchen bright.

-If the combo of dark brown cabinets and black granite countertops seems a bit too gothic for your taste, try contrasting it with shimmery gold.
-Here, the gold and cream ceiling, walls, and mosaic backsplash are picked up in the golden reflective flecks in Black Galaxy Granite.
-Of course, it helps to have dramatic, high ceilings.
-If you’re fortunate to have them, don’t play it safe with an ordinary, bland color palette!
+If the combo of sleek black cabinets and black granite countertops seems a bit too industrial for your taste, try contrasting it with natural wood and a stone backsplash.
+Here, the taupe and cream island, flooring, and mosaic backsplash are picked up in the golden reflective flecks in Steel Grey Granite.
+Of course, it helps to have plenty of natural light!

 Astoria